palladius/gcp-cheatsheets/gcloud/auth.md

-I always get confused here :)
+I always get confused here.
 So here you go:

 ## Authenticating on behalf of your apps